ivotron/docker-openmpi/README.md

 An `MPIRUN_FLAGS` environment variable is passed to the `mpirun` command which can be used to specify additional options.
-The `mpirun_docker` command assumes that all the hosts specified in the `/tmp/mpihosts` or `HOSTS` flag are running inside containers and using the same `sshd` port and authentication.
+The `mpirun_docker` command assumes that all the hosts specified in `/tmp/mpihosts` inside containers and using the same `sshd` port and authentication method.

 ## Running

-For running an MPI application (say, with corresponding image `ivorton/mympiapp`), we launch the containers on multiple hosts.
+In order to run an MPI application (say, with corresponding image `ivorton/mympiapp`), we launch the containers on multiple hosts.

 ```bash